Early Conditioning, Socialization & Training

 CGC is an AKC ten-skill training program that focuses on teaching the basics of good manners and obedience, instilling the values of responsible ownership, and strengthening the bond between you and your dog at home and out in the community.

 We recommend CGC certification once your puppy is old enough (typically at least 1 year), and CGC is a pre-requisite to the 7-week Therapy Training class.
-Luke can certify local families for CGC, and we can connect anyone who is interested to a certified Therapy Dog trainer.
+Luke can certify local families for CGC, and we can connect anyone who is interested to our trainer for therapy dog certification.